SwePalm/codex_test/README.md

 - Create an issue or jot down notes about what you plan to change.
 - Commit and push your improvements, then iterate again.

+## Notes widget tips

+- Capture ideas with the form and use **Clear Notes** beneath the list to remove everything in one click when you want a fresh start.

 Let the experimentation begin!